 With increasing regularity, people are looking for alternatives to traditional funerals and burials.
 In response to that movement, there are some innovative funeral homes opening up in Los Angeles and elsewhere in Southern California.
-One of these is LA Undertaking, which bills itself as being a “progressive” funeral home.
+One of these is the LA Undertaking, which bills itself as being a “progressive” funeral home.

 LA Undertaking is owned by Caitlin Doughty.
 Caitlin has been in the funeral industry for a decade.
 In addition to founding A Undertaking, Caitlin is active in working with the public in becoming less uncomfortable with death.
 She speaks internationally on death culture, rituals, and the funeral industry.

 In 2011, Caitlin established the Order of Good Death.
 She describes this organization as being a “death acceptance collective.”
 She notes that the Order of Good Death has been featured on NPR and BBC as well as in the New York Times.
 Caitlin also produces a web series entitled Ask a Mortician.
-She has written a pair of New York Times best sellers on the “American death industry.”
+She has written a pair of New York Times bestsellers on the “American death industry.”

-Her activism is reflected in her own description about what she likes best about her profession.
+Her activism is reflected in her own description of what she likes best about her profession.
 “My favorite part about being a funeral professional is giving back to the community.
 Helping those who are truly in need while going through a death,” Caitlin explained.

 In addition to Caitlin, LA Undertaking has two other primary team members.
-Amber Carvaly is the Director of LA Undertaking.
+Amber Carvaly is the Director of the LA Undertaking.
 Susanna Alba is the Funeral Arranger.

 In establishing LA Undertaking, Caitlin developed a simple, and yet powerful, mission statement:

 “The mission of Undertaking LA is to allow families to reclaim rightful control of the dying process and care of the dead body.”

 One of the services offered at LA Undertaking is a natural burial.
 This type of internment is also called green burial or direct burial.